getporter/porter/docs/content/mixins/helm2.md

 ---
-title: helm mixin
+title: helm v2 mixin
-description: Manage a Helm release with the helm CLI
+description: Manage a Helm release with the helm v2 CLI
 ---

 <img src="/images/mixins/helm.svg" class="mixin-logo" style="width: 150px"/>

-This is a [Helm](https://helm.sh) mixin for [Porter](https://github.com/getporter/porter).
-It executes the appropriate helm command based on which action it is included within: `install`, `upgrade`, or `delete`.
+This is a [Helm](https://helm.sh) v2 mixin for [Porter](https://github.com/getporter/porter).
+It executes the appropriate helm v2 command based on which action it is included within: `install`, `upgrade`, or `delete`.

 Source: https://github.com/getporter/helm-mixin

+⚠️ Helm v2 is no longer supported.
+Check out the [helm v3](/mixins/helm3/) mixin!

 ### Install or Upgrade